 Creating the Best Tech Resume: Make Your Technology Resume Stand Out to Recruiters

-By the time you’re done with this article, you’ll be in a better position to create a great tech resume that attracts hiring managers and recruiters alike.
+By the time you’re done reading this article, you’ll be in a better position to create a great tech resume that attracts hiring managers and recruiting agencies alike.

 Write A Show-Stopping Personal Summary